mcmasty/Coursera_Capstone/Data_Specialization_Capstone.md

-# Improve Travel Planning to Sporting Events for Coaches, Fans, and Families
+# Location Profile and impact to Travel Planning

 # 1. Introduction
 ## 1.1 Background